Army job aspirants protest against Agnipath scheme, block highway in Punjab | Law-Order

 - India

-A large number of Army job aspirants took out a protest march against the Agnipath scheme here on Sunday and blocked vehicular traffic on the Chandigarh-Una national highway for an hour.
+Army job aspirants took out protest marches against the Agnipath scheme in Rupnagar and Hoshiarpur districts of Punjab on Sunday and blocked vehicular traffic on the Chandigarh-Una national highway in Anandpur Sahib for an hour.

+Amid protests, police have been directed to monitor the situation very closely and take suitable preventive action to ensure peace.

-According to police, the protesting youths, hailing from villages around Anandpur Sahib in this district, demanded the Army recruitment process to continue as earlier and immediate withdrawal of the Agnipath scheme.
+According to police, a group of youths from villages around Anandpur Sahib in Punjab's Rupnagar district staged a protest, demanding the Army recruitment process to continue as earlier and immediate withdrawal of the Agnipath scheme.

 A heavy police deployment was made to prevent any untoward incident.